snahil28/CSStudyInstruments/bugs/weekly_update_instructions.md

 *Communication with Project in Progress:*

-Your bug report and fix submission have been acknowledged by the project and they are working to merge it or have requested you modify your submission in some way
+Your bug report and fix submission have been acknowledged by the project and they are working to merge it, or have requested you modify your submission in some way

 *Bug Fix Accepted or Merged:*